TheOdinProject/curriculum/foundations/javascript_basics/clean_code.md

 Learning to write clean code is a process of constant improvement.
 One that will extend beyond you *completing* The Odin Project.
 This lesson is meant to serve as a primer and a starting point for that journey.

-> "Great code comes from experience.
+> Great code comes from experience.
 Experience comes from not-so-great code.

 ### Assignment